hakobyansen/laravel-usub/README.md

 and migration to create usub_tokens table.

 * Run `php artisan migrate` to create usub_tokens table.

+* If auto-discovery doesn't work for you then register service provider by adding `Usub\Core\UsubServiceProvider::class` to providers in config/app.php file.

 **_You need complete UsubSignIn middleware to implement permissions stuff.
 For example:_**
 ```php